parik2004/Fabrik/.github/ISSUE_TEMPLATE.md

 On the other hand, if you'd like to propose a new feature:
 - please describe, as clearly as possible, what you'd like to see
-- (if possible) include mockups/screenshots, if these would help convey the meaning better
+- (if possible) include mockups or screenshots, as these would help in conveying the meaning better

 Thanks!